Hiking with Shawn’s

 If at any time you observe illegal activity taking place in the Shawnee National Forest, you should call 911 and report it immediately.
 Dispatchers will rely it to US Forest Service Law Enforcement.
 If you see something suspicious, say something.
 Never try to stop illegal activity yourself or interfere with it.

-Animal Hazards of the Shawnee National Forest
+Safety Guide: Animal Hazards of the Shawnee National Forest

 There are numerous potential safety hazards involving pets, pack animals and wild animals within the Shawnee National Forest: